The world’s newly crowned fastest known ants don’t look as if they’ve got the legs to be champs.

 The camera picked up six legs moving in two groups of triplets, like alternating tripods.
 At higher speeds, an ant gets airborne for just an instant with no legs touching the ground.
 In horses, that’s galloping.
 Pfeffer describes it as gliding, since the ants zoom forward smoothly instead of galumphing.

-That glide is fast enough to crown the dune dwellers as the fastest ant known so far, though not the fastest insect.
-They’re beaten, in terms of body lengths per second, by tiny mites in southern California.
-Young Paratarsotomus macropalpis can zoom across concrete around three times as fast (SN: 6/12/14).
+That glide is fast enough to crown the dune dwellers as the fastest known ant so far.
+Among arthropods in general, the fastest in terms of body lengths per second are tiny Paratarsotomus macropalpis mites in southern California (SN: 6/12/14).
+Young mites can zoom across concrete around three times as fast as the ants.